ositaka/soul-healing-decapcms/data/page/home.md

       \

       Now, let your mind wander as we embark on a journey.
-Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
+Imagine yourself in a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
 With each step, you move deeper into the woods and the guiding light grows brilliant.
 And then - Golden Light appears ascending towards the sky.\

       \